book cover of Under the Weatherman

 A novel by

 My best friend ropes me into some pretty outlandish shenanigans, but tonight’s one for the record books.
-Up to her usual mischief, she dares me to approach a random stranger at a bar, adding, ‘And you can only tell him lies.’
+Up to her usual mischief, she dares me to hit up a random stranger at a bar—and tell him only lies.

-She knows I’d rather hide behind a book than flirt, but pretending I'''m someone else gives me the nerve to saunter right up to a magazine-gorgeous blond and say, ‘Hey!’
+I’d rather hide behind a book than flirt, but inventing a fictional narrative gives me the nerve to saunter up to a magazine-gorgeous blond and say, ‘Hey!’

-He turns his pretty green eyes on me, eyes framed by dark bookish glasses—my kryptonite—and I panic.
+When turns his pretty green eyes on me, eyes framed by dark bookish glasses—my kryptonite—I panic.

-‘It’s Elizabeth.’
-Oops, that’s not a lie.
-‘I was in your class with, uh—’ I snap my fingers, hoping he’ll buy some vague long-lost connection.
+‘I was in your class with, uh—’ I snap my fingers, hoping he’ll play along with some vague long-lost connection, out of politeness if nothing else.

-I want to flee, but then a funny thing happens.
-As we chat, I start to suspect Evan’s pranking me right back.
+As we catch up, I suspect Evan’s pranking me right back.
 I tell him I’m a zoologist who speaks Latin to pigs.
 He claims to be a TV weatherman from Indiana.
 Sure.

 Genre: Romance